How to Set Goals in Your Bridal Sewing Business

 There comes a point in business where you realize you cannot keep running on hustle alone.

-You can be talented.
-You can care deeply about your brides.
-You can work incredibly hard.
-And still, without clear goals, it is so easy to move from one fitting to the next, one wedding season to the next, without really knowing where your business is headed.
+You can be talented, you can care deeply about your brides, and you can work incredibly hard- but without clear goals, it is so easy to move from one wedding season to the next without really knowing where your business is headed.

-And friend, that is exactly why goal setting matters.
+And my friend, that is exactly why goal setting matters!

 For so many bridal seamstresses, the business did not begin with a grand business plan.
 It started as sewing at home.
-A side income.
-A creative outlet.
-A few clients here and there.
-And before you know it, the hobby has grown into something real — but your mindset may still be catching up.
+Maybe you had a side income, a creative outlet, maybe a few clients here and there…and before you know it, the hobby grew into something real.
+But your mindset may still be catching up.

 What do I actually want this business to become?